CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.6.5/dataplatform_PORTAL_PortalOverview.md

 ![imageStyle: Dataplatform Portal](assets/Dataplatform/PortalOverview/dataplatform_PORTAL_PortalHome.png)

+### Carousel Banner

+#### Carousel Banner

+##### About

+Carousel banner is introduced as a way of turning the portal's homepage in a more dynamic, eye-catching welcome page.
+Instead of displaying static images that represent the logo/trademark, carousel banner gives the ability to rotate in between highlighed datasets/items as selected by the priviledged users.
+By default, the banner will autoplay with a pre-defined interval of 4 seconds between every item.

+##### Prerequisites

+To enable the 'Carousel Banner', the carousel metadata must be populated in the CKAN dataset/package.

+##### CKAN configuration

+A priviledged user can update specific metadata on a dataset of interest to be included in the 'Carousel Banner' items.
+Metadata in detail are:

+- `carousel_enabled:` select whether or not a dataset to be included/displayed in the banner item list.
+- `carousel_order:` select the order in which the dataset will be positioned in the banner.
+If no number is provided, the dataset will be displayed last.
+If two or more datasets have the same order number (or the order metadata is empty), the order is decided based on the rest sorting arguments (see `"order of items"` below)
+- `carousel_image:` provide an image URL to be displayed in the banner.
+By default the image will be streched to match the default banner size (1140x250 pixels on a 1080p display). \*_Image upload is currently not supported._
+- `carousel_text:` provide a text to be used as a banner title for the selected dataset.
+If not text is provided, the original dataset name will be displayed.

+##### Portal configuration

+In the portal configuration, several options can be adjusted:

+- `banner height:` default value is 250 pixels.
+- `autoplay on:` autoplay is enabled by default.
+- `autoplay speed:` default value is 4 seconds.
+- `order of items:` sorting arguments based on which the highlighted items are displayed in the banner.
+Default arguments are:
+  - `carousel_order asc`
+  - `owner_org asc`
+  - `metadata_modified desc`

 ## Search

 The search box offers autocompletion.
 Start typing to get suggestions, based on the title, description or tags.